 Hindu Marriage has undergone changes in the last few decades, which give rise to two questions:

 Today, marriage in India stands on a crossroads where on one hand it is celebrated in a grand way whereas, on the other hand, people are choosing to live in live-in relationships with their partners without getting legally married.
 Today relationships are no longer treated as unbreakable, or irrevocable, as the procedure of divorce whether mutual consent divorce or contested divorce is socially and legally permissible, and the ideal of 'pativrata' has lost its significance for there is a legal provision for re-marriage and divorce.
-Imagine back in times of Ramayana, when Ram was exiled for 14 years, Sita ji asking for a divorce because she married him to be a queen and not to live in forests.
+Imagine back in times of Ramayana, when Ram was exiled for 14 years, Sita Ji asking for a divorce because she married him to be a queen and not to live in forests.
 Exactly, that's the case of today's marriage system, where partners don't want to compromise along with each other and lead independent lives.
 So let's look into the details of divorce means and what does mutual consent divorce or contested divorce in an Indian context actually mean.